Internal gravity waves in stratified flows with and without vortical modes: Methods

-where $a_{\kk}^{\pm} = \left(\vvp \pm i \frac{\bbk}{N} \right)/\sqrt{2\ok}$ are the waves modes, is the pulsation of the waves, $\thk$ is the angle between $\kk$ and the stratification axis $\eez$, and $a_{\kk}^{(0)} = \vvt$ are the vortical modes (corresponding to vertical vorticity).
+are the waves modes and the pulsation of the waves, $\thk$ is the angle between $\kk$ and the stratification axis $\eez$, and $\hata^{(0)} \propto \hatvt$ are the vortical modes.
 Equations (\ref{eq:StratifiedSpectralPoloidalToroidalLinear}-\ref{eq:StratifiedSpectralShearModesLinear}) show that both shear modes and vortical modes have zero frequency.
-It is then clear that linear waves live in the poloidal velocity and the buoyancy, but not in the toroidal velocity nor the shear velocity. \\
+This means that linear waves can only exist in the poloidal velocity and the buoyancy, but not in the toroidal velocity nor the shear velocity.

-Since we are motivated by forcing internal gravity waves, in which only the poloidal part is involved and whose dispersion relation is anisotropic, we use an anisotropic, poloidal velocity forcing $\ffk = \fk \eep$.
-The flow is forced at large spatial scales and small angle $\left\{\kk ~ | ~ 5 \leq k/\delta k_h \leq 20, ~ |\ok(\kk)/N - \sin \theta_f| \leq 0.05 \right\}$ where $\sin \theta_f = 0.3$, meaning that relatively slow internal waves are forced.
-The correlation time of the forcing is equal to the period of the forced waves $T_c = 2\pi /(N \sin \theta_f)$.
-It is computed in spectral space such that the kinetic energy injection rate $P_K$ is constant and equal to unity.
-The forcing scheme is described by the algorithm given in appendix \ref{appendix:forcing}.
-All modes with wavenumber modulus larger than $\kmax = 0.8 (n_h/2) \delta k_h$ are truncated to limit aliasing.
-Shear modes and vertically invariant vertical velocity (internal waves at $\omega = N$), which are absent in flows bounded by walls, are also removed in our simulations. \\
+We are motivated by forcing internal gravity waves, which only involve the poloidal part of the velocity field and have an anisotropic dispersion relation.
+Therefore, we use an anisotropic, poloidal velocity forcing $\hatff = \hatf \, \eep$.
+The flow is forced at large spatial scales $ \left\{\kk ~ | ~ 5 \leq k/\Delta k_h \leq 20 \right\}$ and small angle $\left\{\kk ~ | ~ |\ok /N - \sin \theta_f| \leq 0.05 \right\}$ where $\sin \theta_f = 0.3$, meaning that relatively slow internal waves are forced.
+The forcing scheme is described in Appendix~\ref{appendix:forcing}.
+It is neither harmonic nor given by a stochastic differential equation.
+Instead, a time correlated forcing is computed via generations of pseudo random numbers and time interpolations.
+Its correlation time is equal to the period of the forced waves $T_c = 2\pi /(N \sin \theta_f)$.
+The forcing is normalized such that the kinetic injection rate $P_K$ is always equal to 1.
+Forcing slow waves is motivated by oceanic applications, where waves are generated, among other processes, by slow tides \cite{mackinnon_climate_2017, nikurashin_legg_mechanism_2011}.
+Low frequency forcing is also used in order to have a scale separation between forced frequencies and the \bv frequency so that one can potentially reproduce features of the oceanic temporal spectra close to $N$.

-We add hyperviscosity and hyperdiffusivity terms of order $4$, $\nu_4 = \kappa_4$, in many simulations in order to enlarge the inertial range.
-We measure the turbulent kinetic dissipations $\epsKK$ and $\epsKKKK$ based on both viscosities, and the total kinetic energy dissipation $\epsK = \epsKK + \epsKKKK$.
-The product of the maximal wave-vector $\kmax$ with the Kolmogorov scales $\eta \equiv (\nu^3 / \epsKK)^{1/4}$ is computed.
-The time advancement is performed using the $4^{th}$ order Runge-Kutta scheme.
-The numerical simulations are performed using the pseudo-spectral solver \texttt{ns3d.strat} from the FluidSim Python package \cite{mohanan_fluidsim_2019}. \\